Why Australian Super, SMSFs, and ASX ETFs Create PFIC Risk

 | MTM election year | Annual Form 8621 reporting | Marketable PFIC stock elected under IRC §1296 |

-Many Australian platform actions create no obvious Australian tax event, but under PFIC rules, they require strict tracking.
+Many Australian platform actions create no obvious Australian tax event, but they may still require Form 8621 review and transaction-level tracking.
 While DRP reinvestments create new lots and managed account rebalances often trigger automated dispositions, super investment option switches require a structural exchange review to determine if a taxable disposition actually occurred.
 None of these events are invisible to Form 8621.

 Statute of Limitations Warning: A missing, incomplete, or defective Form 8621 can extend the assessment period under IRC §6501(c)(8).
 If required PFIC information under §1298(f) is not furnished, the IRS assessment window can remain open until the information is provided, and then for the statutory period after filing.
 If the taxpayer establishes reasonable cause and not willful neglect, the extension may be limited to the PFIC-related items.